-- New American Standard 1 Thessalonians 5:6 so then let us not sleep as others do, but let us be alert and sober.

 -- New American Standard Matthew 13:14 "And in their case the prophecy of Isaiah is being fulfilled, which says, `You will keep on hearing, but will not understand;

-A literal interpretation of 1 Corinthians 15:52 and 1 Thessalonians 4:16 distorts the meaning of these verses in order to suggest what is commonly called a “rapture”.
+A literal interpretation of 1 Thessalonians 4:16 distorts the meaning of these verses in order to suggest what is commonly called a “rapture”.
 A mystery or parable is intended to allow believers to understand and to hide the true meaning from unbelievers and unlearned or "ungifted" believers, 1 Corinthians 14:16 and 23.

-If the verses in 1 Corinthians 15 and 1 Thessalonians 4 and 5 are referring to the same “sleep” then it is apparent that the sleep referred to is that of being willfully involved in sin.
+1 Thessalonians 4 and 5 are referring to “sleep” as the condition of being willfully involved in sin.

 In 1 Thessalonians 4:15 the group of “sleepers” is contrasted to the group who has remained in the coming or “presence” of the Lord.